vbuzzano/XMouseD-SAGA/README.md

-# Saga eXtended Mouse (XMouse)
+# Saga eXtended Mouse Daemon (XMouseD)

 Minimal, efficient mouse wheel daemon (7.4 KB) for Vampire/Apollo SAGA chipset.

-XMouse is a lightweight background daemon that monitors USB mouse wheel and button movements from the SAGA chipset hardware, then injects standard NewMouse-compatible scroll events into the Amiga input system.
+XMouseD is a lightweight background daemon that monitors USB mouse wheel and button movements from the SAGA chipset hardware, then injects standard NewMouse-compatible scroll events into the Amiga input system.
 This allows any Amiga application to scroll using your mouse wheel without special drivers or modifications.

 ## Compatibility